 - 1 tablespoon Dixie Crystal Sugar

 In the 2 Qt.
-Saucepan, bring water to a simmer over medium heat 275ᵒF, stir in rice, cover, and close vent, turn heat off and let stand 30-40 minutes.
+Saucepan, bring water to a simmer over medium heat 275ᵒF, stir in rice, cover, and close the vent, turn the heat off, and let stand 30-40 minutes.

 With a French chef’s knife, cut the chicken into bitesize cubes, ½-inch (1.5 cm).

 To Cook: Preheat skillet over medium heat 375ᵒF, about 2 to 4 minutes.
 Evaluate the temperature of the cooking surface by sprinkling a few water droplets in the pan.
-If the droplets bead up and dance across the surface, the pan is hot enough to brown the chicken and seal in juices.
+If the droplets bead up and dance across the surface, the pan is hot enough to brown the chicken and seal it in juices.
 Place the chicken in the pan; it will stick at first while browning.
 Cover the pan and open the vent.
 When the chicken loosens, about 5 to 7 minutes, turn it to brown on the other side, about 3 to 4 minutes.
 Remove cover, add onions, and pepper sauté in chicken drippings until cooked to desired tenderness, 3 to 4 minutes.

-While chicken is browning, in a mixing bowl, combine pineapple juice, ketchup, soy sauce, cornstarch, ginger and sugar.
+While the chicken is browning, in a mixing bowl, combine pineapple juice, ketchup, soy sauce, cornstarch, ginger, and sugar.
 Mix well.
-When the onions and peppers are tender, add mixture and pineapples chinks, and stir until the sauce begins to thicken, about 2 to 3 minutes.
+When the onions and peppers are tender, add the mixture and pineapple chunks, and stir until the sauce begins to thicken about 2 to 3 minutes.